 - SAML is a very general framework that will be used in a wide variety of environments.
 It is up to relying parties to decide what asserting parties they trust for what purposes.

 SAML is a very general framework that will be used in a wide variety of environments.
-It is up to relying parties to decide what asserting parties they trust for what purposes.
-For example Company A might trust Company B to tell it if an individual was a Company B employee, but not to tell if the employee has a secret clearance.
+It is up to relying on parties to decide what asserting parties they trust for what purposes.
+For example Company A might trust Company B to tell it if an individual is an employee of Company B, but does tell if the employee has a secret clearance.
 Trust Relationships must be established out of the bond.